academo/ww-run-raise/README.md

 -f  --filter              filter by window class
--fa --filter-alternative  filter by window title (caption) -c  --command             command to check if running and run if no process is found
+-fa --filter-alternative  filter by window title (caption) -c  --command             command to check if running and run if no process is found -p  --process             overide the process name used when checking if running, defaults to --command
 ```

 # Create shortcuts